 As a lifelong craftswoman, although never being formally trained, I have much experience in many different crafts, starting at an early age in primary school when I learnt how to sew and experienced the joy of pottery, with the feel of the clay squeezing through my fingers was the start of my love with this medium.

 In 2004 I gave up full time employment to help on the farm and this gave me more time to pursue my passion with crafts.
 I started working with wood once more, woodturning and fretwork.
-Later came soap making, pottery again, which I still love working with all these years later, sketching, painting, weaving, spinning and in 2015/16 returned to fabric dyeing and have combined this with crafts learnt in earlier times.
+Later came soap making, pottery again, which I still love working with, sketching, painting, weaving, spinning and in 2015/16 returned to fabric dyeing and have combined this with crafts learnt in earlier times.